 Key to the operation of Adelaide Fringe is its role to support, encourage and facilitate registered artists, presenters and venues.
 It works to ensure that artists and presenters have the best possible experience, right through from the registration process to their performances and exhibitions.

-What differentiates Adelaide Fringe from many other Fringe Festivals in the world is that alongside the ticketed open access program are the Fringe produced and/or supported special free events, which run throughout the program.
-These events add to the carnival atmosphere that engulfs the entire city and include the Fringe Parade, Adelaide Fringe Street Theatre Festival and Fringe in the Mall.
+What differentiates Adelaide Fringe from many other Fringe Festivals in the world is that alongside the ticketed open access program are the Fringe produced free events, which run throughout the program.
+These events add to the carnival atmosphere that engulfs the entire city and include the Fringe Parade, Fringe Street Theatre Festival and Fringe Funhouse in Rundle Mall.